Progress Telerik UI for Blazor

 The TextBox component allows you to display, enter and edit plain text in Blazor forms.
 You can completely customize the TextBox component using its built-in features: CSS Class for styling, Enabled (controls whether the input is enabled/disabled), Width, Value (getting and setting of value), Label (rendered text with additional information about the TextBox) and built-in validation within EditFrom.
 The TextBox component works in both WebAssembly (WASM) and Server-side Blazor apps.

-The TextBox component exposes OnChange and ValueChanged events to let you handle user input and perform the necessary flow of logic in your code.
+The TextBox exposes OnChange and ValueChanged events to let you handle user input and perform the necessary flow of logic in your code.
+The component also fires the OnBlur event which is triggered when it loses focus.
 You have full control the user actions with the TextBox component – from capturing user keystrokes to confirmation of the changed TextBox values.

 There are several more minor parameters of a Telerik UI for Blazor TextBox component which control a variety of functionalities: